AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/use-promo-codes-for-offer-fulfillment.md

 # Use Promo Codes for Offer Fulfillment {#use-promo-codes-for-offer-fulfillment}

-When you create a referral offer&nbsp;or a sweepstakes, you can send a promo (coupon) code to each winner.
+When you create a referral offer or a sweepstakes, you can send a promo (coupon) code to each winner.
 To redeem their reward, they use the code, for example, on the checkout page of a purchase on your site.

 ### Upload Promo Codes {#upload-promo-codes}